Obituaries

 Here are a few articles I’ve written recently that may be helpful:

-Below is a list of links to obituary indexes, presented by state/province and geographical area, an alternative means to newspaper searching to find obituary information.
-Please be aware that if you find a desired obituary in an index, that the holder of the actual obituary (e.g., library or genealogical society) may charge a small fee to send you a copy of the obituary itself.
+Below is a list of links to obituary indexes, presented by state/province and geographical area, and an alternative means to newspaper searching to find obituary information.
+Please be aware that if you find a desired obituary in an index, the holder of the actual obituary (e.g., library or genealogical society) may charge a small fee to send you a copy of the obituary itself.

 United States